bluekvirus/Stage.js/implementation/HOWTO.md

 //main.js
 Application.setup().run();
 ```
-You should now see a *blank* page without Javascript error on http://localhost:5000/dev/.
+You should now see a *blank* page without JavaScript error on http://localhost:5000/dev/.

 If you are really in a hurry to see some stuff on page, give your application a template:
 ```